About

 • Course Explanations

-• AP Physics I and II: This is a one-year course that prepares students for both the AP Physics 1 and AP Physics 2 exams.
+This one-year course prepares students for both the AP Physics 1 and AP Physics 2 exams.
 To acknowledge the workload of this course, starting in 2022 – 2023, the course earns 1.5 total credits.

-• Center Distinctions: This program encompasses a 4-year process that recognizes outstanding achievements in knowledge, skills, and dispositions in one of the Instructional Centers: Wo International Center; Luke Center for Public Service; Kuaihelani Center for ‘Ike Hawai‘i; CASE Accelerator for Student Entrepreneurship; and Design, Technology and Engineering.
-Distinctions can be earned by students who demonstrate focused study, passion, and skill aligned to the Center competencies.
+This program encompasses a 4-year process that recognizes outstanding achievements in knowledge, skills and dispositions in one of the Instructional Centers: Wo International Center, Luke Center for Public Service, Kuaihelani Center for ‘Ike Hawai‘i, CASE Accelerator for Student Entrepreneurship, and Design, Technology and Engineering.
+Distinctions can be earned by students who demonstrate focused study, passion and skill aligned to the Center competencies.
+A note on the transcript will indicate whether a Center Distinction is “expected” and eventually “received.”

 • Graduation Requirements